 Only certified A&P mechanics with an inspection authorization can perform an annual inspection.
 However, no special inspection authorizations are necessary to conduct a 100 hour inspection.

 - WHEN to perform

 100 hour inspections are performed after every 100 hours of flight time which means it may be performed more than once per year.
 Annual inspections, however, are required to be conducted every 12 calendar months regardless of total flight time.

 Annual inspections and 100 hour inspections may have the same inspection scope and detail, but they differ in terms of regulatory requirements.
 Tasks such as inspecting components attached to the engine like propellers, magnetos and carburetor should be accomplished annually, while others like checking and adjusting fuel pressures and brakes are to be accomplished each 100 hours.

 According to FAA 14 CFR 43.15(c)(1), checklists are required when performing 100 hour inspections.
-A good inspection checklist is essential to the evaluation of an aircraft’s airworthiness.
+A good inspection checklist is essential to the evaluation of an aircraft’s airworthiness and ensure aviation safety.
 Make your aircraft inspections efficient and less time-consuming by replacing the traditional pen-and-paper checklist with a digital smart form.

-iAuditor by SafetyCulture is a mobile inspection app that has helped aviation & transportation companies like Edinburgh Airport to efficiently conduct and track aircraft inspections.
+SafetyCulture (formerly iAuditor) is a mobile inspection app that has helped general aviation and transportation companies like Edinburgh Airport to efficiently inspect aircraft vehicles, perform aircraft maintenance, and ensure aviation maintenance.
 Comply with FAA and sustain airworthiness with a mobile app that allows you to: